Introduction

 Similarly, GitHub stars are not any different from social media likes.
 They can be used as a proxy indicator for the popularity of a package but they don’t tell you much about the quality, stability, or maturity of the project.

 Agenda is an MIT-licensed scheduler for Node.
-It was first published eight years ago and it is currently in version 4.2.1.
-It has 7.8k stars on GitHub and 62,214 weekly downloads on npm.
+It was first published ten years ago and it is currently in version 5.0.0.
+It has 8.9k stars on GitHub and 96,234 weekly downloads on npm.
+According to the GitHub commits graph, it is actively maintained.
+Given the number of releases, Agenda is a very mature package.

 Agenda offers functionality for flexibly scheduling jobs using both cron and a more human-readable syntax.
 You will need to have a working MongoDB database to use Agenda as a job scheduler.

 If you are not interested in downloading and installing MongoDB in your system, you can get a taste of this scheduler by creating a Docker container or using MongoDB’s cloud database Atlas.
-If you are not interested in using MongoDB, then probably this package is not a good option for you.
+If you are not interested in using MongoDB, then this package is probably not a good option for you.

 In the code snippet below, I have defined a simple job that logs to the console every minute: